 The first line tells git the remote URL that you are going to push to, and the second pushes your local repo up to the remote master.

 RStudio provides an interface to the most common version control operations including managing changelists, diffing files, committing, and viewing history.
-While these features cover basic everyday use of git and Subversion, you may also occasionally need to use the system shell to access all of their underlying functionality.
+While these features cover basic everyday use of git and Subversion, you may also occasionally need to use Terminal to access all of their underlying functionality.

-RStudio includes functionality to make it more straightforward to use the shell with projects under version control.
+RStudio includes functionality to make it more straightforward to use Terminal with projects under version control.
 This includes:

-• On all platforms, you can use the Tools -> Shell… command to open a new system shell with the working directory already initialized to your project’s root directory.
+On all platforms, you can use the Tools -> Terminal -> New Terminal… command to open a new Terminal window with the working directory already initialized to your project’s root directory.

 Version control repositories can typically be accessed using a variety of protocols (including HTTP and HTTPS).
 Many repositories can also be accessed using SSH (this is the mode of connection for many hosting services including GitHub and R-Forge, and is the process described above).

-While Linux and Mac OSX both include SSH as part of the base system, Windows does not.
-As a result the standard Windows distribution of git (Msysgit, referenced above) also includes an SSH client.
+While Linux and Mac OSX both have long included SSH as part of the base system, Windows did not until fairly recently (you can learn more about how to access SSH in Windows here).
+As a result the standard Windows distribution of git (msysGit, referenced above) also includes an SSH client.

 This conversion of your raw RMarkdown code to another - often more familiar - format is not a trivial pursuit: aesthetically pleasing formatting can both enhance your own data management and make sharing your work a more rewarding experience for those on the receiving end.
 Now, we will not have a formal RMarkdwn tutorial during class; this is best done as an experimental, trial-and-error process on your own!
 However, we will address RMarkdown coding during our troubleshooting sessions, predominantly related to formatting requests I’ll be making as part of your homework assignments.